What is Scrum?

 Such an approach is a right and only choice when building a house, but is not that effective when building a piece of software because the world of software development provides you with flexibility that the real world just cannot.
 However, that is how most of us are used to approach our work as that is how most of us were educated to approach our work from an early age.

 Perhaps, the brightest example of such a rigid “ABC” project management in software development is the waterfall approach.
 Even though it helps to get the work done in certain cases, the lack of flexibility makes it obsolete in the modern market.

 On the other hand, with Scrum, you break your work into smaller iterative periods called sprints.
 Each sprint has all that is necessary within itself:

-It takes a professional an experienced PM to organize a team around Scrum and keep motivation of team members up.
+It takes a professional and experienced PM to organize a team around Scrum and keep the motivation of team members up.
 Such an employee should be educated in the ways of Scrum and know how to implement it properly.
 PM is also a bridge between a team and a client.

 The benefits of Scrum are

 1. A tight collaboration of a development team and a customer.
 Scrum requires a high level of a client’s involvement to properly prioritize the development process.
 It now only makes the process of development transparent but also helps to ensure that the product meets the client’s expectations.

 2. An already functioning product at the end of each sprint that can be tested.